hutscape/hutscape.github.io/_tutorials/arduino-debug.md

     url: https://github.com/SensorsIot/Pre-Compiler-Directives
 ---

-Some patterns for toggling on and off debugging in Arduino firmware.
+Some patterns for toggling on and off debug print messages in Arduino firmware with `#ifdef` and a header file `DebugUtils.h`.